spaceninja/dnd-adventures/src/adventures/the-future-hates-you/part-3.md

 #### Substitute your own!

-Of course, as the DM, you should feel free to replace any entry on this list with anything you think would be fun.
+Feel free to replace any entry on this list with anything you think would be fun.
 If you speak another language, try offering that as an option!
-What happens when the players accidentally set the AI to Spanish and don’t know how to undo it?
-They might need to get help from another NPC!
+What happens when the players accidentally set the AI to a language they don’t know?

 </aside>